-This Google Drive folder contains all the materials needed to run an introduction to EA involving a Giving Game.
-This presentation takes 1 to 1.5 hours, but can be adapted to shorter and longer times.
-It includes powerpoint slides, a sample script, handouts about the charities, frequently asked questions, and a video of this presentation in action.
-This presentation (or variations on this presentation) has been used with over 100 audiences.
+This Google Drive folder contains all the materials needed to run an introduction to EA involving a Global Health and Poverty Giving Game.
+The presentation takes about an hour and a half, but it can be adapted to shorter and longer times.
+It includes PowerPoint slides, a sample script, handouts about the charities, frequently asked questions, and a video of this presentation in action.
+The presentation and its variants have been used with over a hundred audiences.

-For global poverty giving games, the Life You Can Save can sponsor money to go to the charity the students choose.
+For global poverty-focused giving games, the Life You Can Save can sponsor money going to charity.
 They will sponsor $5 (or 5 Euro or 5 pounds) for each high school student, $10 for each university student, or $20 for each professional.
-For details on sponsorship go to the Life You Can Save’s guide.
+For details on sponsorship, go to this guide from The Life You Can Save.

 Introduction to EA with Cause-Prioritisation Activity

 Cause-prioritisation is one of the most important and unique aspects of EA.
-While it is a difficult job to choose between different cause areas, it is possible to introduce the concepts of cause-prioritisation in a 1 to 1.5 hour introduction to EA.
+While it is a difficult job to choose between different cause areas, it is possible to introduce the concepts of cause-prioritisation and teach people to apply them in a 1.5-hour introduction to EA.

-This Google Drive folder has all the materials needed for a workshop that introduces EA, and gives participants an activity to use the Scale, Neglectedness, Solvability framework to assess 3 to 6 cause areas.
-It includes powerpoint slides, a sample script, information sheets on 6 cause areas and a worksheet.
+This Google Drive folder has all the materials needed for a workshop that introduces EA and cause-prioritisation.
+It gives participants an activity to use the Scale, Neglectedness, Solvability framework to assess three to six cause areas.
+It includes PowerPoint slides, a sample script, information sheets on six cause areas, and a worksheet.

 Introduction to EA with Animal Charity Giving Game

-Note: This presentation isn’t as well resourced or as referenced as the ones above.
-Contact Catherine on email@example.com if you would like more information about this game.
+Note: This presentation isn’t as well-resourced or well-referenced as the ones above.

 If you have suggestions on how to improve this page, please comment or suggest edits on this google doc.